xy-241/CS-Notes/content/Finance/Affiliate Business.md

 2. When you make a purchase, the referral information, including the cookie value, is sent to the merchant
 3. The merchant credits the sale to the affiliate associated with the cookie

+>[!question] How do third-party affiliate businesses take the last-click attribution?
+> The last-click attribution to the referrer is determined by the [[Cookie|cookies]] set by the website.
+Third-party affiliate businesses are **unable to directly access the cookies** of the website, as these may contain sensitive data, such as access tokens.
+>
+> To circumvent this, they often **open a new tab** or redirect the user to the same product page, embedding their own referral code in the URL.
+This action effectively modifies the last-click attribution cookie.
+>
+> By doing so, they can claim credit for the referral without needing direct access to the user's cookies.

 ## Why Third-Party Affiliate Businesses Fall Short?
 ---
-- Third-party affiliate businesses often take the last-click attribution when users activate their services.
+- Third-party affiliate businesses often take the [[#Last-click Attribution|last-click attribution]] when users activate their services during checkout.
 Companies like Honey encourage users to do so by marketing their services as a quick way to find the biggest discount (which is often false, but they argue with time-sensitive discounts and similar sales tactics.)

 >[!important] Damage
-> **Referrers lose rewards** because, even though consumers accessed the product via their referral link, the third-party affiliate business overrides the cookie value with its own referral ID and claims the [[#Last-click Attribution|last-click attribution]].
+> **Referrers lose rewards** because, even though consumers accessed the product via their referral link, the third-party affiliate business overrides the cookie value with its own referral ID and claims the last-click attribution.
 >
 > **Consumers only gets a portion** of the affiliate value when using apps like Honey or ShopBack.
 This process is not entirely transparent, and consumers often miss out on the full benefits.